folinimarc/os_gis_sandbox/README.md

 > want to selectively reset the data, open Docker Desktop and delete the respective volume in the volumes tab.
 Upon
 > running the next docker-compose up command you have a nice clean reset.

-## (optional) How to run Geoscripting Sandbox alone?
+## (optional) How to run JupyterLab-GeoEnv alone?
-The folder _geoscriptingsandbox_ contains a dockerfile that allows to spin up a jupyterlab instance whose kernel has access to many common packages like Fiona, Shapely, Geopandas, Rasterio, etc. which work neatly together.
+The folder _jupyterlabgeoenv_ contains a dockerfile that allows to spin up a jupyterlab instance whose kernel has access to many common packages like Fiona, Shapely, Geopandas, Rasterio, etc. which work neatly together.
 Concentrate on the fun part of exploring the tools and processing your data without worrying about setup.

-The jupyterlab setup of the geoscripting sandbox is very useful beyond the scope of just being a sandbox.
+JupyterLab-GeoEnv is very useful beyond the scope of just being a sandbox.
 It might be interesting to use it as general environment to perform python geoprocessing.
 Because of this we provide the image on github registry for download so you can download and run it with a single command without cloning the repository or worrying about building the image yourself.